soinlv/A_Simple_Database/README.md

 ###Guidelines

-This problem should take you between 30 and 90 minutes.
++ This problem should take you between 30 and 90 minutes.

-We recommend that you use a high-level language, like Python, Go, Haskell, Ruby, or Java.
++ We recommend that you use a high-level language, like Python, Go, Haskell, Ruby, or Java.
 We're much more interested in seeing clean code and good algorithmic performance than raw throughput.

-It is very helpful to the engineers who grade these challenges if you reduce external dependencies, make compiling your code as simple as possible, and include instructions for compiling and/or running your code directly from the command line, without the use of an IDE.
++ It is very helpful to the engineers who grade these challenges if you reduce external dependencies, make compiling your code as simple as possible, and include instructions for compiling and/or running your code directly from the command line, without the use of an IDE.

-Your submission must comply with the input/output formats and performance requirements specified below.
++ Your submission must comply with the input/output formats and performance requirements specified below.

 ###Data Commands

 Your database should accept the following commands:
-SET name value – Set the variable name to the value value.
++ SET *name value* – Set the variable *name* to the value *value*.
 Neither variable names nor values will contain spaces.

-GET name – Print out the value of the variable name, or NULL if that variable is not set.
++ GET *name* – Print out the value of the variable *name*, or NULL if that variable is not set.

-UNSET name – Unset the variable name, making it just like that variable was never set.
++ UNSET *name* – Unset the variable *name*, making it just like that variable was never set.

-NUMEQUALTO value – Print out the number of variables that are currently set to value.
++ NUMEQUALTO *value* – Print out the number of variables that are currently set to *value*.
 If no variables equal that value, print 0.

-END – Exit the program.
++ END – Exit the program.
 Your program will always receive this as its last command.
 Commands will be fed to your program one at a time, with each command on its own line.
 Any output that your program generates should end with a newline character.
 Here are some example command sequences:

 |INPUT   |OUTPUT |